spaskalev/buddy_alloc/README.md

 ## Features

 - Bounded allocation and deallocation cost
-- Fixed call stack use, no recursion
+- Fixed call stack usage, no recursion, no global state
 - C99-compatibility for code and tests
 - 100% line and branch test coverage
 - Supports 32-bit and 64-bit platforms